Skip to main content

 Comprehensive assessments on efficient heating and cooling

-In line with Article 14 of the Energy Efficiency Directive (2012/27/EU), EU countries are requested to carry out a comprehensive assessment on efficient heating and cooling, and notify the Commission when completed.
-These assessments should be carried out every 5 years.
+In line with Article 25 of the Energy Efficiency Directive, EU countries are requested to carry out a comprehensive heating and cooling assessment, and notify the Commission when completed.
+These assessments should be carried out every 5 years, together with integrated National Energy and Climate Plans

-The reports, assessments and their annexes for 2015, 2020 and 2024 per EU country are available in their original language and English.
+The reports, assessments and their annexes for 2015, 2020 and 2024 per EU country are available in their original language.
+Translations into English are available for 2015 and 2020.

 Comprehensive assessments - heating and cooling